Philipp-Sc/cosmos-rust-bot/README.md

  **View the current state**

+* Either use the package [terra-rust-bot-output](https://github.com/Philipp-Sc/terra-rust-bot/tree/main/packages/terra-rust-bot-output) to view the state in the terminal.

-* Use the [terra-rust-signal-bot](https://github.com/Philipp-Sc/terra-rust-bot/tree/main/packages/terra-rust-signal-bot) to view the state.
+* Or use [terra-rust-signal-bot](https://github.com/Philipp-Sc/terra-rust-bot/tree/main/packages/terra-rust-signal-bot) to view the state via Signal.

 ## Summary